 Rofiq, Zainur (2010) A critical discourse analysis of Derogation and Euphemization in Ahmadinejad’s international speeches.
 Undergraduate thesis, Universitas Islam Negeri Maulana Malik Ibrahim.

-[img] Text (Fulltext)
+Text (Fulltext)

-Available under License Creative Commons Attribution Non-commercial No Derivatives.
+06320071.pdf - Accepted Version Restricted to Repository staff only Available under License Creative Commons Attribution Non-commercial No Derivatives.
+(1MB) | Request a copy |

 Abstract